-‘Flagrant violation’: Israeli attack in Doha sparks regional condemnation
+World reacts to Israel’s attack against Hamas leaders in Qatar’s Doha

-Saudi Arabia’s foreign ministry says it ‘condemns and denounces in the strongest terms the brutal Israeli aggression’.
+Saudi Arabia’s Foreign Ministry says it ‘condemns and denounces in the strongest terms the brutal Israeli aggression’.

-An Israeli attack in Qatar’s capital, Doha, targeting Hamas officials has drawn swift condemnation from across the region and beyond with the UN chief calling the air strikes a “flagrant violation” of the sovereignty and territorial integrity of Qatar.
+An Israeli attack in Qatar’s capital, Doha, targeting Hamas officials has drawn swift condemnation from across the region and beyond with the United Nations chief calling it a “flagrant violation” of the sovereignty and territorial integrity of Qatar.

 Israeli Prime Minister Benjamin Netanyahu’s office confirmed that the Israeli military carried out the attack in Doha on Tuesday against Hamas leaders.
 It was the first such attack by Israel on Qatar, which has been a key mediator in ceasefire talks between Israel and Hamas and hosts the region’s largest United States military base, Al Udeid Air Base.